Frequently Asked Questions About Geothermal Heating and Cooling

 It depends.
 Your property must have enough space to accommodate a drilling rig and other equipment.
 Your loop must adhere to health department requirements regarding distance from nearby water and sewer lines.
 It is not uncommon for a homeowner to think their yard has space for a loop, only to discover neighboring water or sewer lines prevent drilling.
 Additionally, fences and established landscaping can interfere with loop installation.

-Will I need a permit?
+Will I need a permit to install a geothermal system?

 How do I find my underground earth loop?

-Earth loops can be installed in several configurations depending on the space available.
-We provide customers with a layout of the loop field.
-It identifies the measurements and locations of each circuit length.
 We recommend they keep this document and refer to it before digging near the loop.
 Sketching the loop location can be an additional reference.
 Some loop contractors also install metallic tape or tracer wire in the trench to assist in future locating.

 Is maintenance required for the earth loop?